lachrist/channel-library/README.md

    Format       | Example                | Remark
   --------------|------------------------|------------------------------------------------------------------------------------
   host and port | `"www.example.org:80"` |
-  host only     | `"www.example.org"`    | The default port is used: 80 for plain connections and 443 for encrypted connection port only     | `"8080"`               | Equivalent to `"localhost:8080"`
+  host only     | `"www.example.org"`    | A default port is used: 80 for plain connections and 443 for encrypted connection port only     | `"8080"`               | Local port, equivalent to `"localhost:8080"`
   path          | "/path/to/unix-socket" | Absolute path to a unix-domain-socket, faster but works only on node

 * `secure(boolean)`: indicates whether the communication should be encrypted or not.